 “This funding represents the single largest investment by the UK into the insect protein space and we are delighted to be a recipient.
 It will enable us to accelerate our product development, deploy the first dedicated insect processing facility in the UK, and expand rapidly to the rest of the world.”

 The funding plays perfectly to Better Origin’s strengths.
-Focussing primarily on Black Soldier Fly processing, the technology has already been successfully tested with all other major farmed insect species.
+Focusing primarily on black soldier fly processing, the technology has already been successfully tested with all other major farmed insect species.

-Simon MacKenzie, Deputy Head at the Institute of Aquaculture at the University of Stirling, says: “We’ve been working with Better Origin since 2018, successfully testing their Metamorphosis Technology to highlight the potential for insects in salmon aquaculture.
+Simon MacKenzie, Deputy Head at the Institute of Aquaculture at the University of Stirling, says: “We’ve been working with Better Origin since 2018, successfully testing their Metamorphosis insect processing technology to highlight the potential for insects in salmon aquaculture.
 This opportunity allows us to bring this state-of-the-art technology to the market.”